jessie1004/DIP-Project-YW/README.md

 ---

 ## 6. Running the Pipeline
-This project is executed through five Jupyter notebooks located in `food_tools/`
+This project is executed through five python scripts located in `food_tools/`

 You need:
 - <GOOGLE_API_KEY>: Gemini Vision + Gemini Text